Potato Latkes (Skillet-Oven Method, Less Smell!)

 What to expect

-Method: The oven method starts with a two-minute pan fry, then the latkes are transferred to the oven to bake.
+The oven skillet method starts with a two-minute pan fry, then the latkes are transferred to the oven to bake.
 As you can see in the pictures below, the side that starts with frying comes out darker than the other side.

 Oven skillet method